Skip to main content

 M0

-The cancer is any size and has grown extensively beyond the thyroid gland into nearby tissues of the neck, such as the larynx (voice box), trachea (windpipe), esophagus (tube connecting the throat to the stomach), or the nerve to the larynx or back toward the spine or into nearby large blood vessels (T4).
+The main tumor can be any size, but it has grown beyond the thyroid into nearby tissues of the neck, such as the larynx (voice box), trachea (windpipe), esophagus (tube connecting the throat to the stomach), or the nerve to the larynx ,or it has grown back toward the spine or into nearby large blood vessels (T4).

-It might or might not have spread to nearby lymph nodes (Any N).
-It has not spread to distant sites (M0).
+The cancer might or might not have spread to nearby lymph nodes (Any N).
+It has not spread to distant parts of the body (M0).

 IVC